 If you have an extra 5 minutes, this 2007 article: “The City That Was Eaten by a Copper Mine” is quite an interesting read.

 The scale of the mine is boggling, as you can see in these images from space.
 At the edge of the immense pit (4.3 km long, 3 km wide, 0.85 km deep) we were passed by an endless line of MASSIVE trucks, which operate 24/7, removing 140,000 tons of material per day!
 Another reminder of the distant effects of our electrified and electronic society.

 Just 13 kms from San Pedro lies the well-named Valley of the Moon, a salt encrusted landscape interspersed with pristine sand dunes, with views of Volcán Licancabur and other peaks in the distance.
 The salt manifested in lots of ways, including some formations being comprised of solid (and tasty!) rock salt.

 Stargazing in the Atacama (8,200 feet)

 We stayed up late one evening stargazing with an indigenous star tours group.
 After a quick introduction, they gave each of us a heavy wool blanket, and we went out to a terrace with 5 or 6 telescopes set up to take advantage of the very clear and thin Atacama air.
-They also have a large telescope in a dedicated observatory where we observed a globular cluster in the Large Magellanic Cloud.
+They also have an observatory that houses a large telescope through which we observed a globular cluster in the Large Magellanic Cloud.
 Definitely one way to feel very small.

 Tatio Geysers (elev 14,170 feet)